geekygirlsarah/led_christmas_tree/README.md

 # led_christmas_tree
-Program to control LED lights on a Christmas tree with an msgeq7 chip
+Program to control LED lights on a Christmas tree with an Arduino and a msgeq7 chip